NCFP’s Strategic Lifespan Peer Network Series

 Additional questions?
 Contact NCFP at email@example.com

-Coming July 2018: NCFP’s Strategic Lifespan Peer Network.
-NCFP’s benchmark trends study found that 20% of the youngest family foundations have decided to operate with a limited lifespan.
+NCFP’s benchmark Trends in Family Philanthropy study found that 20% of the youngest family foundations have decided to operate with a limited lifespan, and more than 60% of all foundations are considering or have decided upon this option.
 Have you made this decision?
-Are you thinking about limiting the lifespan of your foundation?
-Join this network to speak with other funders who are considering limiting their lifespan or who have made the decision to spend down.
+Are you thinking about the implications and strategies for limiting the lifespan of your foundation?
+Join this network to speak with other funders considering limiting their lifespan or who have made the decision to spend down.
+This peer network is co-chaired by two field leaders, Barbara Kibbe, director at the S. D. Bechtel, Jr. Foundation, and Lois Mitchell, philanthropy consultant and former president of the Orfalea Foundations.
+Please make plans to join us at these upcoming gatherings and virtual discussions:

 Barbara D. Kibbe joined the S. D. Bechtel, Jr. Foundation as director of the Effectiveness team in 2013.
 In this role, she is responsible for fostering a culture of continuous learning, improvement, innovation, and strategic risk-taking.
 Barbara works with program staff to enhance grantmaking practices for impact and to develop grantee effectiveness and sustainability.
 She comes to the Foundation with 25 years of experience in philanthropy as an executive, a consultant, a grantmaker, and a foundation program director working with family, private, corporate, and community foundations.
 Barbara is co-author of Succeeding with Consultants and Grantmaking Basics.
 In 2010, she co-authored What’s Next for Philanthropy.
 She is a founder of Grantmakers for Effective Organizations (GEO), an organization dedicated to building knowledge, promoting learning, and encouraging dialogue on nonprofit and grantmaker effectiveness.
 Barbara holds a Bachelor of Arts degree in Art from Wagner College and a Juris Doctor degree from Brooklyn Law School.